vishnugamini/NumberMystery/README.md

-# NumberMystery
+# NumberQuest

-NumberMystery is a simple game where the player tries to guess a randomly generated number within a specified range.
+NumberQuest is a simple game where the player tries to guess a randomly generated number within a specified range.
 The game provides feedback to help the player make educated guesses and encourages them to find the correct number with the fewest attempts.

 ## Features